GiviMAD/rustpotter/README.md

 The motivation behind this project is to learn about audio analysis and the Rust language/ecosystem.

-As such, this is not intended to be a production-grade tool, but with a well trained wakeword model it achieves the quality expected from one.
+As such, this is not intended to be a production-grade tool, but with a well trained wakeword model it achieves the quality expected.

 ## Contributing